 Feeding the fry

 You should then begin to feed the fry with small live foods.
-We highly recommend infusoria for newly hatched fry, as their relatively small size prevents them from being able to eat even the smallest of micro worms.
+We highly recommend commercially available fish food for fry or infusoria for newly hatched fry, as their relatively small size prevents them from being able to eat even the smallest of micro worms.
 Once the fry has grown bigger you may begin to feed bigger size foods.
-This includes baby brine shrimp, daphnias, fairy shrimp, micro worms, vinegar eels, bloodworms, banana worms, grindal worms, and walter worms.
+This includes baby brine shrimp, daphnias, fairy shrimp, micro worms, vinegar eels, bloodworms, banana worms, grindal worms, and Walter worms.

-Imbellis are some of the more popular wild-type betta fish and aren’t as difficult to find compared to Hendras and the Api Apis.
-Then again, pet stores are extremely unlikely to have them.
-Local fish stores or betta-specialized stores may have them if you’re lucky.
+Imbellis are some of the more popular wild-type betta fish.
+Local fish stores or betta-specialized stores may have them.

 IvenBetta is another good seller from Singapore.